 Lying Barbell Tricep Extension (Skull Crusher)

-The Lying Barbell Tricep Extension is performed while lying on a flat bench with a barbell held above the chest.
-From this position, the bar is lowered by bending the elbows, bringing it toward the forehead or just behind the head, before pressing it back up by extending the arms.
-The upper arms remain relatively fixed, ensuring the triceps do the majority of the work.
+The Lying Barbell Tricep Extension is performed on a flat bench with a barbell held above the chest.
+From this position, you lower the bar by bending the elbows — bringing it toward the forehead or just behind the head — then press it back up by extending the arms.
+The upper arms stay relatively fixed throughout, ensuring the triceps handle the vast majority of the work.

-This exercise places a strong emphasis on the long head of the triceps, especially when the bar is lowered slightly behind the head rather than directly to the forehead.
-The barbell allows for heavier loading compared to dumbbell variations, making it a popular choice in strength and hypertrophy-focused training programs.
+This exercise places particular emphasis on the long head of the triceps, especially when the bar travels slightly behind the head rather than directly to the forehead.
+The barbell allows for heavier loading than dumbbell alternatives, making it a staple in strength and hypertrophy-focused arm training.
+Resistance exercises targeting the elbow extensors under controlled conditions produce consistent strength adaptations across varying load and fatigue protocols (Girard et al., 2019).

 - Lie flat on a bench with your feet planted firmly on the floor and grip the barbell with hands positioned shoulder-width apart using an overhand grip.